A fast expedition kayak with a huge load carrying capacity.

-Its long waterline and straight rocker enable the Quantum to cut through sea conditions quickly and easily.
+The Quantum's long waterline and straight rocker enable it to cut through sea conditions quickly and easily.
 The hull has a Swede form, meaning the widest point is behind the cockpit.
 Thus the Quantum is stable, even when lightly loaded.

 NDK Quantum 50/50 Hybrid

-MIKCo has just received the new Quantum from Nigel Dennis Kayaks.
+MIKCo has the new Quantum from Nigel Dennis Kayaks as a demo model.
 This Hybrid 50/50 layup combines a carbon kevlar deck, seat and bulkheads for less weight with a fiberglass expedition hull for strength and resilience to rough use.
 The striking yellow colorway enhances visibility, especially in foggy conditions.Specifications

 - LOA: 18'; Width: 21.6"